isomerpages/moe-chijstc/_announcements/Announcements.md

 description: ""
 variant: tiptap
 ---
-<h4><strong>School Closure at 5:00 PM in view of Eat with Your Family Day</strong></h4>
+<h4><strong>School Closure at 5:00 PM on 29 May in view of Eat with Your Family Day</strong></h4>
-<p>Pease be informed that the school will close at 5:00 PM tomorrow in observance
+<p>Please be informed that the school will close at 5:00 PM on 29 May in
-of Eat With Your Family Day.</p>
+view of Eat With Your Family Day.</p>
 <hr>
 <h4><strong>Collection of School Graduation Certificate (SGC) for 2025 Sec 4/5 students</strong></h4>
 <p>Dear graduands of 2025 Sec 4/5,</p>